On March 23, 2020, the Nassau County Legislature passed the Reassessment Phase-In Act of 2020 (RPIA) formerly known as the Taxpayer Protection Plan.

 To put it in more concrete terms, let’s say the County raised a homeowner’s value from $500,000 to $650,000.
 The exemption base would be 150.
 During the first year of the reassessment, rather than be taxed on an assessed value of 650 (remember, the County’s assessed value is the market value multiplied by 0.1%), the homeowner would be taxed only on an assessed value of 530 (650-120 = 530).
 The following years, the homeowner would be taxed on assessed values of 560, 590, and 620 until the full 650 assessed value is implemented.

 So, instead of immediately jumping from 500 to 650, you would gradually get there, easing the tax liability and burden.

 However, unfortunately, this phase-in will also apply to those expecting a significant assessed value decrease.
 That benefit will only come gradually.
 There will be no magic bullet of massive tax relief.

 In testimony before the Legislature on March 3rd, Nassau County Assessor David Moog noted that the timetable for incorporating the phase-in into the County’s tax system was extremely tight, with April allocated to writing code so that the RPIA’s new values could be implemented accordingly.
-COVID-19 could clearly be a hindrance to that process.

 The current health crisis is like nothing we’ve ever experienced.
 We wish you and your loved ones health and happiness during this difficult, unprecedented time in our history.